Enjoying the outdoors can be inexpensive, healthy and fun, with many walking tracks within Cambridge and its surrounds.

 Track Length – Various

 A network of basic tracks allows exploration of this 40-ha private reserve accessed of Whitikahu-Tauhei Road.
 There is a lookout platform at a high point giving panoramic views of the Waikato basin.
-The reserve is an excellent place for family outings, with plant identification plaques and a covered gazebo and large picnic area.
+This reserve is an excellent place for family outings, with plant identification plaques and a covered gazebo and large picnic area.

 Distance from i-SITE: 32 mins